Deke Dickerson: Music

-Dickerson was born in St. Louis, Missouri.
-After playing in several local rockabilly bands, Deke formed The Untamed Youth at age 17 in his hometown of Columbia, Missouri.
-In 1991 he moved to Los Angeles and joined Dave Stuckey to form the Dave & Deke Combo, a partnership that yielded two albums and a 2005 reunion at major rockabilly festivals.
-Joining the Ecco-Fonics in 1998, Deke toured, signed to HighTone Records and released three albums for the label.
-His style incorporates country, alternative country, rockabilly, hillbilly, blues, western swing and rock 'n' roll.
+After playing in several local rockabilly bands as a teenager, Dickerson formed The Untamed Youth at age 17 in his hometown of Columbia.
+The Untamed Youth have periodically reunited for live shows.
+In 1991 Dickerson moved to Los Angeles and joined Dave Stuckey to form the Dave & Deke Combo, a partnership that yielded two albums and a 2005 reunion at major rockabilly festivals.
+Joining the Ecco-Fonics in 1998, Dickerson toured, signed to HighTone Records and released three albums for the label.
+In 1994 he formed a novelty "snack rock" band called The Go-Nuts with members of The Phantom Surfers and The Bomboras.
+Dickerson’s most recent band venture is Deke Dickerson and the Whippersnappers.
+He also performs and tours regularly as a solo artist, and has played with rockabilly legends such as Sonny Burgess, Scotty Moore and Duane Eddy.